 Food in Cuba is a delicious mix of Native American, Spanish, African, and other Caribbean influences.
 You'll have plenty of options, which is why we asked some Cuban locals for their advice about the must-try dishes in Cuba.
 Here's what they said!

 From high-end restaurants to private homes to street food, the food in Cuba is surprisingly diverse these days.
-Cuban food has a reputation for being bland because, for many years, it was bland due to lack of access to ingredients like spices.
+Cuban food has a reputation for being bland because, for many years, it was bland due to a lack of access to ingredients like spices.
 Rice and beans are popular because rice and beans are cheap and plentiful.
 So even today, while you can find great food in Cuba, many lower-end restaurants and street food stalls offer plain meals only.

 Not long ago, travelers mainly had a single option for dining out: state-run restaurants.
 These are now just one of many options because the Cuban government has allowed privately owned restaurants to open up alongside their government-run ones.
 The food and service are generally worse in state-run restaurants than at privately owned restaurants, but sometimes you'll find an exception to the rule.
 Prices range from 400-1200 CUP per person depending on what you eat.